 Many of our clients choose to create Jobs in their system by starting with a Schedule, rather than with an Estimate.
-For some, creating work in this way leads to more accurate Estimates, and for others, this is just an easier mental approach to figuring out what it will take to complete proposed work.
+For some, creating work this way leads to more accurate Estimates, and for others this is an easier mental approach to figuring out what it will take to complete proposed work.

 Please review this article to learn more.

 In this workflow we being with the creation of a Schedule.
 This can be done from a Company page, as well as from the main navigation bar.

 Note: When adding from the main navigation bar, and you have previously created Schedules this way, you will see the names of Companies pop out to the right.
 If you see the name of the company for whom you are creating the Schedule, you can select it now, or choose Add Schedule to get to a blank Add Schedule page.

 You will land on the Add Schedule page.
 Required fields are marked in blue.